- Film and Mass Media Program

-From the moment you choose the radio-television major, you are a part of the show.
+From the moment you choose the Media Production and Management major, you are a part of the show.
 Whether you’re planning for a career behind the camera or in the business side of the industry, the Nicholson School of Communication will provide you with the skills you need to successfully launch a career in radio or television.

-Our R-TV graduates are prepared for careers in videography, producing, directing and managing broadcast and electronic media properties.
+Our MPM graduates are prepared for careers in videography, producing, directing and managing broadcast and electronic media properties.

 This track is designed for students who wish to employ electronic or digital media equipment to communicate messages.
 Either audio or video production may be emphasized.
 Students should pick this major if they want to be producers/directors, videographers, editors, or other audio/video recording specializations.
 This track directly involves training and competency in the use of broadcast studio and field production equipment.

 Media Management and Operations

 This track is designed for students who want to work in some aspect of radio-television other than news or production.
 Students may seek opportunities in broadcast or cable management, sales, promotion, or programming.

 The Production and Media Management and Operations major is a limited-access program.
 This means that only students who meet additional admission requirements will be accepted into the major.
 The media production and management major offers two specialized tracks: production and generalist.
 For more information about these tracks and courses offered, please visit the program background page.
 All students, in both tracks, are required to take a general core of courses designed to give each major a background in communication fundamentals.
 It is not necessary to complete all the core courses prior to taking courses in one of the tracks; however, some track courses depend on core courses as prerequisites.
 It is the student’s responsibility to ensure prerequisite courses are completed.